-The Waste Analytics FEER Rating™ provides an easy way for investors to compare and contrast the waste management performance of oil and gas companies.
-We developed the rating system to take into account both the economic and environmental aspects of drilling wastes so that investors can glean insight into how a company is managing waste in relation to the EPA Waste Management Hierarchy, as well as how their Estimated Environmental Liability (EEL) compares to their financial standing.
+The Waste Analytics FEER Rating™ provides an easy way to compare and contrast the waste management performance of oil and gas companies.
+We developed the rating system to take into account both the economic and environmental aspects of drilling wastes so that you can glean insight into how each company is managing their wastes.
+To learn how you can use this information to assess risks for oil and gas companies, email us today at email@example.com.

-Most oil and gas companies disclose in their 10-K filings that changes to regulations surrounding drilling wastes could have a material adverse effect on their business and prospects but don’t disclose to what degree.
-Utilizing our extensive experience in managing drilling wastes, along with standard methods for calculating monetary costs and liabilities for environmental matters, we have calculated the Estimated Environmental Liability (EEL) for each company’s drilling wastes, based on the amount of waste generated and the chosen disposal method in a given year.
-This information can be useful when assessing the risk of a particular investment.
+Most oil and gas companies disclose in their annual reports and filings that changes to regulations surrounding drilling wastes could have a material adverse effect on their business and prospects.
+When evaluating a company's risks, it's important to understand what impacts such changes would have, as well as the likelihood of those changes occurring.
+Utilizing our extensive experience in managing drilling wastes, along with standard methods for calculating monetary costs and liabilities for environmental matters, we have calculated the Estimated Environmental Liability (EEL) for each company’s drilling wastes, based on the amount of wastes generated and the disposal methods utilized.
+Contact us today to learn more.

-The Global Reporting Initiative recommends that companies report on their wastes by type and disposal method; yet most oil and gas companies do not track or provide this information to investors.
-Waste Analytics compiles information through various sources and derives this information.
-We report the volumes of drilling waste generated by each company, the type of drilling waste, and the disposal methods used.
-This information is comparable across the sector.
+The Global Reporting Initiative (GRI) recommends that companies report on their wastes by type and disposal method; yet most oil and gas companies do not currently include this information in their ESG/Sustainability reports.
+Waste Analytics compiles information through various sources and derives this information for our clients.
+Give us a call today to learn more about our unique data offerings.

 This case study by Jeff Tyson, our Head of Environmental Research and Analytics, outlines our findings after reviewing ESG/Sustainability disclosures of 46 public oil and gas companies in the U.S. Overall, these companies are not disclosing information about the wastes they generate.
-This paper explains why, and provides information on potential use cases of waste data for ESG and SRI investing.
+This paper explains why, and provides information on potential use cases of waste data for risk assessment and ESG/SRI investing.